jmf-nyu/miap_diglit/docs/nano.md

 ## Quitting Nano
 To quit `nano`, use the Ctrl+X key combination.
 If the file you are working on has been modified since the last time you saved it, you will be prompted to save the file first.
-Type y to save the file, or n to exit nano without saving the file.
+Type y to save the file, or n to exit without saving the file.